Samsung C&T ends share buyback, clears key hurdle for $8 billion merger

-SEOUL The $8 billion merger of two Samsung Group [SAGR.UL] affiliates cleared another major hurdle, with requests for buybacks from shareholders opposed to the deal falling well short of the amount that could have scuppered it.
+SEOUL The $8 billion (5.16 billion pounds) merger of two Samsung Group [SAGR.UL] affiliates cleared another major hurdle, with requests for buybacks from shareholders opposed to the deal falling well short of the amount that could have scuppered it.

 Construction firm Samsung C&T Corp 000830.KS said on Friday it had received 670 billion won worth of stock buyback requests from shareholders who opposed the all-stock takeover offer from sister firm Cheil Industries Inc (028260.KS).

-That amount was well short of 1.5 trillion won ($1.29 billion), which both firms had set in May as the level at which they would scrap the deal.
+That amount was well short of 1.5 trillion won (832 million pounds), which both firms had set in May as the level at which they would scrap the deal.

 Analysts say the merger now appears to be on track to be finalised in September, on schedule.